TomerFi/my_home_assistant_configuration/README.md

 - **Templates** there is no way I'm even looking at a template in the yaml files without testing it with this tool first, amazing.
 ## Future plans for my environment
 - I recently purchased the new Smarthings Link and it turned my Shield console into a Smarthings hub.
 I plan on purchasing a couple of sensors and devices and use my Home Assistant to control and manage the Smartthings hub.
-- I also recently purchased a Google Home Mini smart speaker and an Google Chromecast 2nd generation.
-So, I plan on playing around with those guys a little bit.